Urban Strike: Reception

 Russian magazine Great Drakon felt Urban Strike to be too easy and thus the weakest game in the series.
-The 88% review in Mega said "Very good all round, but EA has taken the genre as far as it can go".
-Reviewing the Genesis version, GamePro deemed it "a top-notch helicopter-combat cart", citing the "ten massive missions", combination of airborne and ground-based combat, new helicopter moves, and techno soundtrack.
+The 88% review in Mega said: "Very good all round, but EA has taken the genre as far as it can go".
+Reviewing the Genesis version, GamePro deemed it "a top-notch helicopter-combat cart", citing the "ten massive missions", combination of airborne and ground-based combat, new helicopter moves and techno soundtrack.

-A critic for Next Generation declared that the Super NES version is more colorful than but overall inferior to the Genesis version, due to the less smooth controls and animation, but that it retains all the essential appeal of the Genesis version.
+A critic for Next Generation declared that the Super NES version is more colorful but overall inferior to the Genesis version, due to the less smooth controls and animation, but that it retains all the essential appeal of the Genesis version.
 He concluded that while the series formula was becoming stale, it still delivers for those who want more of the same, and gave it three out of five stars.

 Next Generation reviewed the Genesis version of the game, rating it three stars out of five, and stated that "With all the great scenery, Urban Strike should be the best Strike game yet, but there's nothing new in the gameplay department, which is a shame."
-In 1996, Gamesmaster ranked the Mega Drive version 5th on their "The Gamesmaster Mega Drive Top 10."
+In 1996, GamesMaster ranked the Mega Drive version fifth on their "The GamesMaster Mega Drive Top 10."